ws-garcia/VBA-CSV-interface/README.md

 * User-defined escape character (option not available in _Power Query for Excel 2019_ and with some inconsistences when use the _From Text(Legacy)_ wizard)[[1]](#1).

 <a id="1">[1]</a>
-Power Query and its legacy counterpart, was not able to handle fields’ embedded line breaks when the CSV's "Text qualifier" is a Single Quote or the Apostrophe char.
+Power Query, and its legacy counterpart, was not able to handle fields’ embedded line breaks when the CSV's "Text qualifier" is a Single Quote or the Apostrophe char.

 ## Getting started